Andrew Bird: Early solo career (2003–2005)

-The Bowl of Fire unofficially disbanded in 2003, and Bird went on to radically reinvent himself as a solo artist.
-His two subsequent albums were released on Ani Difranco's Righteous Babe Records label.
-2003's Weather Systems (originally released on Grimsey Records) was a sparse record with a dramatic change in musical direction.
-It featured the tracks "Skin" and "I", proto-versions of songs that would later become "Skin Is, My" (The Mysterious Production of Eggs) and "Imitosis" (Armchair Apocrypha).
-On May 10, 2004, Andrew appeared on the Woodsongs Old-Time Radio Hour where he performed "First Song" and "Action Adventure" both from the Weather Systems album.
-He discussed and demonstrated looping, which was how he could perform solo and still have a fully finished sound.
+Bowl of Fire unofficially disbanded in 2003, and Bird reinvented himself as a solo artist.
+His two subsequent albums were released on Righteous Babe Records.
+2003's Weather Systems (originally released on Grimsey Records) features the tracks "Skin" and "I", early versions of songs that would later become "Skin Is, My" (The Mysterious Production of Eggs) and "Imitosis" (Armchair Apocrypha).

-The Mysterious Production of Eggs (2005) continued a progression towards an eclectic indie–folk sound, and both records formed a stark stylistic break with Bird's earlier work, swapping the lush backing of a full band for carefully layered samples of sound constructed using multitrack recorders and loop pedals.
+The Mysterious Production of Eggs (2005) continued a progression towards an indie–folk sound, featuring layered samples of sound constructed using multitrack recorders and loop pedals.
 As his sound changed, Bird made increasing use of guitar, glockenspiel, and whistling in his songwriting, in addition to his traditional violin and vocals.

-Bird is noted for improvising and reworking his songs during live performance, as can be seen in his series of self-released live compilations entitled Fingerlings, Fingerlings 2, Fingerlings 3, and Fingerlings 4, the first of which was released in 2002.
+Bird is noted for improvising and reworking his songs during live performances; he has a series of self-released live compilations entitled Fingerlings, Fingerlings 2, Fingerlings 3, and Fingerlings 4, the first of which was released in 2002.
 Each Fingerlings EP was released prior to a studio album, and presented a mixture of live performances from different shows, including old tracks, covers, and previously unreleased songs, some of which have since appeared on studio albums.
+Fingerlings 2 provided Bird with a boost in recognition in 2004 when it was named album of the month by Mojo.
 Fingerlings 3, released in October 2006, also featured studio outtakes.
-Fingerlings 2 provided Bird with an unexpected boost in recognition in 2004 when it was named album of the month by Mojo.

-In 2005, collaborator Martin Dosh joined Bird's line-up, adding percussion and keyboards to his sound.
+In 2005, collaborator Dosh joined Bird's lineup, adding percussion and keyboards.
 Jeremy Ylvisaker was later added to the group on bass and backup vocals.